outroll/vesta/README.md

 + Support for Debian 10

 + You can totally "lock" VestsCP so it can be accessed only via https://serverhost:8083/?MY-SECRET-URL
-    + After installation just execute:
+    + After MyVesta installation just execute:
     + `echo "<?php \$login_url='MY-SECRET-URL';" > /usr/local/vesta/web/inc/login_url.php`
     + Literally no one PHP script will be alive before you access that URL, so even if there is some zero-day exploit - hacker will not be able to access it without knowing your secret URL.
 PHP scripts from VestaCP will be simlpy dead - nothing will interact with someone who don't know your secret-URL.
     + You can see how mechanism was built by looking at: